rt2zz/redux-persist/docs/api.md

   key: string, // the key for the persist
-  storage: Object, // the storage adapter, following the AsyncStorage api version?: number, // the state version as an integer (defaults to -1) blacklist?: Array<string>, // do not persist these keys whitelist?: Array<string>, // only persist these keys migrate?: (Object, number) => Promise<Object>, transforms?: Array<Transform>, throttle?: number, // ms to throttle state writes
+  storage: Object, // the storage adapter, following the AsyncStorage api version?: number, // the state version as an integer (defaults to -1) denylist?: Array<string>, // do not persist these keys allowlist?: Array<string>, // only persist these keys migrate?: (Object, number) => Promise<Object>, transforms?: Array<Transform>, throttle?: number, // ms to throttle state writes